Damian Montagu: Career

-Following an Arts degree at UEA, Damian Montagu began working in television (LWT and Planet 24) and marketing for four years.
+Following an Arts degree at University of East Anglia, Damian Montagu began working in television (LWT and Planet 24) and marketing for four years.
 In 1997, he co-founded the music production company Montagu Bourcier, where he composed and produced music for commercials, films, documentaries, and multimedia projects.
 The agency quickly became one of London's leading composition and sound design companies.
 Here he composed and produced music on a multitude of brand campaigns, including Audi, BMW, Diesel, Dunhill, RBS and Sony.

 His film scores include The Cookie Thief (Palme d'Or nominated) and Subterrain, which was a collaboration with Michael Nyman.
 Additionally, he has created scores for award-winning work such as Football (starring Helena Bonham-Carter and directed by Gaby Dellal).
-Damian has produced scores for The South Bank Show, and series as varied as Geo (a 20 part series for Arte television) and The Science of Beauty starring Sharon Stone.
+Montagu has produced scores for The South Bank Show, and series as varied as Geo (a 20 part series for Arte television) and The Science of Beauty starring Sharon Stone.

-In 2006, together with David Hill, the founder of Nuphonic Records, Damian formed Radial Music, a composition and music supervision company working with major advertising agencies and also with Disney, for whom Radial supervised musical content of its video games.
+In 2006, together with David Hill, the founder of Nuphonic Records, Montagu formed Radial Music, a composition and music supervision company working with major advertising agencies and also with Disney, for whom Radial supervised musical content of its video games.

 In 2007, he produced an album project and a new solo project titled A Long Way from Somewhere for Damian Katkhuda, founder of the band Obi and later that year produced a track to raise HIV and AIDS awareness in Cape Verde.

-In 2010, Damian produced Wrong Side of the Dream, the second album of the singer Dawn Kinnard.
+In 2010, Montagu produced Wrong Side of the Dream, the second album of the singer Dawn Kinnard.

-"Empty Ocean", a song that he co-wrote and recorded with the Shetland artist Lise Sinclair, inspired the 2009 programme with the same name, part of the award-winning Between the Ears series of BBC Radio 3 (Damian was commissioned to create the suite of music for this programme).
+"Empty Ocean", a song that he co-wrote and recorded with the Shetland artist Lise Sinclair, inspired the 2009 programme with the same name, part of the award-winning Between the Ears series of BBC Radio 3 (Montagu was commissioned to create the suite of music for this programme).

-In 2013, Damian co-wrote and produced the No.1 Classical Chart hit "Waiting for You", featuring Victoria Beaumont, with Jonathan Goldstein and Felix Hagan.
+In 2013, Montagu co-wrote and produced the No.1 Classical Chart hit "Waiting for You", featuring Victoria Beaumont, with Jonathan Goldstein and Felix Hagan.

-In 2015 Damian launched a new music label, Moonshot Music.
+In 2015, he launched a new music label, Moonshot Music.
 The first signing artist was Jahméne, whose 2nd album Unfathomable Phantasmagoria was released in September 2016.
-Damian produced eight tracks on the album, including the song "I Wish" which was chosen as the Official song for Peace One Day 2016.
+Montagu produced eight tracks on the album, including the song "I Wish" which was chosen as the Official song for Peace One Day 2016.
 He also produced the tracks with the actor Samuel L. Jackson narrating.
-Damian co-wrote the song "Forever & Eternity" with Jahméne Douglas and Charlie J Perry, which was performed live at the 2016 Mobo Awards Pre Show.
+Montagu co-wrote the song "Forever & Eternity" with Jahméne Douglas and Charlie J Perry, which was performed live at the 2016 Mobo Awards Pre Show.

+In 2018, he released the EP Moonchild for the artist Jareth.
+It included the track Kaleidoscope, which Montagu co-wrote with Jareth and the producer Charlie J Perry.
+The song was remixed by Hybrid Minds, which led to support by the dance label UKF, featuring the remix on their Drum & Bass YouTube Channel.